Togo Food & Cuisine

 Versatile grain dishes

-Rich soups featuring local leafy greens, okra, and seasonal vegetables cooked with traditional spices and palm oil.
+Rich soups featuring local leafy greens, okra, and seasonal vegetables, cooked with traditional spices and palm oil.

 Coastal influence brings fresh fish and seafood preparations with aromatic spices and traditional cooking methods.